Author: Danish Qasim

 In a hadith, the Prophet (ﷺ), addressed the youth saying, “Oh young people, whoever from amongst you is able to marry should get married.
 Indeed, it aids one in guarding his eyes and private parts.
 And whoever is not able to should fast, as that enervates desires.”
 (Bukhari and Muslim).

-Faltering in appropriateness can sometimes be a part of growing pains, an adolescence of confusion, and lack of emotional intelligence to temper hormones, for sure.
-However, if we are to confuse hyper-sexual behavior as an immaturity that is a byproduct of culture and age, we are only creating and fostering a bigger disaster.
+If we are to confuse sinful hyper-sexual behavior as an immaturity that is a byproduct of culture and age, we are only creating and fostering a bigger disaster.
 We must also recognize that porn addiction is a significant problem among Muslims.
-Pornography has played a significant role in altering healthy views on relationships, objectifying men and women, dissatisfaction in marriage, and other growing concerns.
-Whatever the cause may be, it is for those advising these individuals to help them mature into healthy partners.
+Pornography has played a significant role in altering views on relationships, objectifying men and women, dissatisfaction in marriage, and other growing concerns.
+Whatever the cause may be, it is for those advising these individuals to help them repent and mature into healthy partners.
 Leaders who advise them to marry are cutting them too much slack.
 Even if someone with these issues were to marry, and did so for social-religious reasons, he may have the facade of a happy family, but still engage in the same behavior or become incredibly depressed – which will adversely affect his family.
-When teachers get involved, they need to advise the person to seek professional help and ensure that he does not assume a leadership position prior to addressing his underlying issues of impulsivity.
+When teachers get involved, they need to advise the person to take the necessary steps to ensure that he does not assume a leadership position prior to addressing his underlying issues.

 Conclusion

 There is much to consider with these kinds of multi-layered situations.
-There are no quick fixes, but therapy is a good start.
-Whether sexual improprieties are the result of immaturity or sex addiction, a person needs to get well before being encouraged to marry.
+There are no quick fixes.
+A person needs to get well before being encouraged to marry.
 Hiding this behavior from prospective spouses only sets them up for turmoil.
-Women are not, nor should they ever be expected to be the cure for men’s sexual deviance or improprieties.
+A wife is not, nor should she ever be expected to be the cure for a man’s sexual improprieties.
 Muslims advising or intervening in such a situation cannot prescribe proper treatments if they continue to ignore, misdiagnose, or make excuses for the illness.
 Marriage is not a solution in this instance, and as such we should never set a sister up to become a rehab-wife.

 Share this post: